Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to

 where the diagonal terms can be seen in Propositions \ref{MultiSobolHighLow} and \ref{Var_high}.
 The covariance between the high and low fidelities of the variance and ME variance estimators is

 such that

 \end{prop} \begin{remark} The Sobol estimator can also apply to other effects, not just the ME.
-We can let multiple indices of interest in $\set{Y}$ be dependent on $\set{Z}$, and estimate a combined effect variance.
-For example, in the ANOVA decomposition, we can estimate $V_{uw} = \mathbb{V}ar[f_{uw}]$ using the ME variance estimator, and thus, the same MOACV estimator as introduced above can be used.
+We can let multiple indices of interest in $\set{Y}$ be dependent on \Ra{$\set{X}$}, and estimate a combined effect variance.
+For example, we can estimate \Ra{$V_{uw} = \mathbb{V}ar_{\vec{z}_{u,w}}[\mathbb{E}_{\Ra{\vec{z}}_{\sim u,w}}[f(\Ra{\vec{z}})|\vec{z}_{u,w}]]$} in the ANOVA decomposition using the ME variance estimator, and thus, the same MOACV estimator as introduced above can be used.
 Therefore, the MOACV Sobol estimator is not restricted to only ME variance, and other variance terms in the ANOVA decomposition can be calculated. \end{remark}